+Auditor:

 Producer Name:

-Farm Name: Building ID:
+Farm Name: [Building ID:

 On Farm Contacts: Manager

 Caregiver

 Others

 Cell Phone: Email:

-nclude pictures, copies of daily reports, training r progress reports as correc ion to the American Humane CertifiedTM program.
-Do records, veterinary health plan adjustments, etc. Produc ctive actions are taken.
-All corrections must be made v ers/ managers a
+responsible for the correc Completion Report with s include pictures, copies of st submit a Corrective Action Plan that includes the corrective action to be taken, and the person tion, and the date the correction will be completed.
+After correction, submit a Corrective Action supporting documentation to the American Humane CertifiedTM program.
+Documentation may daily reports, training records, veterinary health plan adjustments, etc. Producers/ managers are gress reports as corrective actions are taken.
+All corrections must be made within 90 days and ed electronically.

 pages as needed.
-Auditor signature: n (for example: FW3, H12) and details of infraction.
-Atta Date: ive Action Plan within 10 business days.
-All correcti
+Auditor signature: I, the undersigned, agree non-conformance item (for example: FW3, H12) and details of infraction.
+Attach additional

-on Completion Report and agree to additional audit

 Producer signature: Date: